Austin Hall (Harvard University)

 Austin Hall is a classroom building of the Harvard Law School designed by noted American architect H. H. Richardson.
 The first building purposely built for an American law school, it was also the first dedicated home of Harvard Law School.
-It is located on the Harvard University campus in Cambridge, Massachusetts, and was listed on the National Register of Historic Places in 1972.
+It is located on the historic Harvard University campus in Cambridge, Massachusetts, and was listed on the National Register of Historic Places in 1972.

 Construction

 The hall was built 1882–1884 in Romanesque Revival style.
 Single-story wings flank a heavy, two-story central mass, with the reading room extending rearwards to form an overall T shape.
 A central entryway framed with Romanesque triple arch is set deep within the building's flat front facade, with an asymmetric stairway tower protruding forwards to its right.
 The building is faced with Longmeadow sandstone in striking polychrome patterns, the light stones forming checkerboards within dark, reddish walls.
 The arches are of pale Ohio sandstone, as is the thick cornice band incised with a lengthy and sententious motto.